Zakaria ibn Adam Ash'ari Qomi: Bibliograghy

 He has narrated (transmitted) about forty hadiths (with or without intermediaries) from the Imams.

 Demise

-Some have said that the date of Zakaria ibn Adam 's death was between 819 and 835 CE (between 204 and 220 AH) and at the same time with the birth of Muhammad al-Jawad (the ninth Shia Imam).
-Others have stated Zakaria ibn Adam passed away during the life of Muhammad al-Jawad and after his death, the Imam wrote about him in a letter:
+Some have said that the date of Zakaria's death was between 819 and 835 (between 204 and 220 AH) and at the same time with the birth of Muhammad al-Jawad (the ninth Shia Imam).
+Others say he died away during the life of Muhammad al-Jawad and after his death, the imam wrote about him in a letter:

-His grave is located in Qom in Sheikhan cemetery near the Fatima Masumeh Shrine.
+His grave is in Qom in Sheikhan cemetery near the Fatima Masumeh Shrine.